chrisdelozier/chrisdelozier.github.io/resume.md

 ## Skills

- * Regulatory Adherance and Standards Compliance Expertise
+ * IT Hardware and Software Troubleshooting
  * IT System and Network Security
- * Time management and organization
+ * Enterprise System Maintenance and Troubleshooting
- * Public and interpersonal communication
+ * Public and Interpersonal Communication

 ---
 ## Experience